faiaz-halim/on-demand-infra/README.md

 ## Deployment Modes

 Interaction with the application is primarily through its OpenAI-compatible API endpoint: `POST /v1/chat/completions`.
-The request body should be a JSON object adhering to the `ChatCompletionRequest` schema (see `app.core.schemas.py` for details, or refer to OpenAI's chat completion API, with added MCP-specific fields).
+The request body should be a JSON object adhering to the `ChatCompletionRequest` schema (see `app.core.schemas.py` for details, or refer to OpenAI's chat completion API, with added APP-specific fields).

 Below are example `curl` commands to test the `deploy` action for each mode.
 You'll need to replace placeholder values (like `<YOUR_...>`, repository URLs) with your actual data.